yaomeng1/PersonalizedStrategyUpdates/README.md

-# Evolution of collective cooperation under arbitrary strategy updates
+# Evolution of collective cooperation under personalized strategy updates

-Code for the paper "Evolution of collective cooperation under arbitrary strategy updates".
+Code for the paper "Personalised strategy updates dominate the evolution of collective cooperation".

 The codes include the function: